Cantera/cantera/doc/sphinx/reactors.rst

 constant volume.
 Therefore, the `Governing Equations for Single Reactors`_ defined above apply accordingly.

-Historically, CSTRs have often been considered to operate at steady state.
+Steady state solutions to CSTRs are often of interest.
 In this case, the mass flow rate `\dot{m}` is constant and equal at inlet and outlet.
 The mass contained in the confinement `m` divided by `\dot{m}` defines the mean residence time of the fluid in the confinement.

 At steady state, the time derivatives in the governing equations become zero, and the system of ordinary differential equations can be reduced to a set of